On the Theorem of Gauss--Lucas for quaternions: Introduction

 \section{Introduction}

 The famous Gauss -- Lucas theorem describes the geometric relationship between the roots of a complex polynomial and the roots of its derivative.

-\begin{theorem}[Gauss -- Lucas] Let $f \in \mathbb{C}[x]\setminus \mathbb{C}$ be an arbitrary non-constant polynomial of one variable with complex coefficients.
+\begin{theorem}[Gauss -- Lucas] Let $f \in \mathbb{C}[x]$ be an arbitrary polynomial of degree no less than 2 of one variable with complex coefficients.
 Then the roots of the derivative $f'$ of the polynomial $f$ belong to the convex hull of the roots of the original polynomial, see~\cite[\S\:2.1]{PV}, here $\mathbb{C}$ denote the field of complex numbers. \end{theorem}

 Various results on functions of a complex variable have been successfully generalized to functions on quaternions for about a hundred years.
 For example, in the works \cite{RF, RFS} analogues of the Cauchy-Riemann equations, the Cauchy integral formula, and the Laurent expansion have been proposed.
 The fundamental theorem of algebra for polynomials over quaternions was proved in paper \cite{SEIN}.
 A number of works have been devoted to the study of the properties of the roots of polynomials over quaternions and other division rings, see \cite{ACAG, GBMT, VF, NI} and the references therein.
 One of the important and promising results for generalization is the Gauss-Lucas theorem.
 This theorem provides a geometric relationship between the roots of a polynomial and the roots of its derivative, which in particular offers methods for estimating the modulus of polynomial roots, thereby opening up opportunities for numerical methods.
 Unsuccessful attempts to generalize it for quaternions have been made in the works \cite{VF, SGJOIS}.
 However, in the work of Ghiloni and Perotti \cite{GRPA} an example was constructed showing that a direct generalization for an arbitrary polynomial is impossible.
 Moreover, a class of polynomials was distinguished for which a direct generalization is valid.
 In particular, Ghiloni and Perotti introduced a new set that depends on the roots of the polynomial, which contains the roots of the derivative of this polynomial in the general case.
 An estimate of the absolute values of the roots of the derivative of the polynomial in terms of the roots of the original polynomial was obtained, see \cite[Proposition~6]{GRPA}.